clojure/tools.nrepl/README.md

         2. Clojure Contrib (and therefore `clojure.contrib.pprint`)
     2. `clojure.tools.nrepl/*pretty-print*` is `set!`'ed to true (which persists for the duration of the client connection)
+- `rendered-<datatype>` (optional, *experimental*) If the corresponding request contained data type(s) in its `accept` slot, and the value of the evaluated code sent could be rendered into the specified data type, then `rendered-<datatype>` will contain the Base64-encoded binary representation of that datatype.  e.g. if the request's `accept` slot included "png", and an implementation existed to produce an image rendering of the request's `code`'s value, then a response message will be sent with a `rendered-png` slot containing Base64-encoded image data.
+The details of the data returned via messages containing `rendered-<datatype>` slots is defined solely by the rendering implementations provided by or registered with the nREPL server.
 - `status` One of:
     - `error` Indicates an error occurred evaluating the requested code.
 The related exception is bound to `*e` per usual, and printed to `*err*`, which will be delivered